charleshsu168/batteryscripts/README.md

 xbatterylog
 ==============
-is a python script to upload live RPI battery pack
+is a python script to upload live RPI battery pack to xively.com

 To use it